Amphiluke/less-compile-roots/README.md

 ### `compileRoots(options)`

 The method picks out the root Less files from all files matching the provided glob pattern (`options.pattern`), and compiles them with the Less pre-processor.
 It returns a Promise that resolves once all these root files have been successfully compiled.
+The list of compiled entries is the value the promise resolves to.

 The supported options are: